Maine Coon Vs Regular Cat Differences

 They developed wide paws like snowshoes so they could more easily traverse through the snow.
 Their big paws also made it easier to catch and grasp prey, like this.

-Sailors and farmers in the 1800s found the Maine Coon’s paws to be so helpful, in fact, that they preferred polydactyl Maine Coons (which means Maine Coons who have extra toes).
+Sailors and farmers in the 1800s found the Maine Coon’s paws to be so helpful that they preferred polydactyl Maine Coons (which means Maine Coons who have extra toes).

-Today, many breeders have bred out polydactyl toes, but there are some breeders who specialize in polydactyl Maine Coons.
+Today, many breeders have bred out polydactyl toes, but some breeders specialize in polydactyl Maine Coons.

 Maine Coons have incredibly large ears with wide bases and distinctive tufts of fur on the tip of each ear, known as Lynx tips.